ScilifelabDataCentre/Publications/README.md

 - Publication references can be added manually.

+- A powerful subset selection expression evaluator, to produce a wide range of publication subsets from the data.
+New in version 6.0.

 - Curator accounts for adding and editing the publication entries can be created by the admin of the instance.